ZhengdaoZhang/my-study/learn_front-end_development/javascript_data_structures_and_algorithms/README.md

 This is one of the required projects to claim your certification.
 For this project, you'll build an application that checks if a number is a valida United States phone number.

+### class 12: Learn basic OOP by building a shopping cart

+OOP, or Object Oriented Programming, is one of the major approaches to the software development process.
+In OOP, developers use objects and classes to structure thier code.
+In this shopping cart project, you'll learn how to define classes and use them.
+You'll create class instance and implement methods for data manipulation.
+This project will cover concepts like the ternary operator, the spread operator, the this keyword, and more.